Coming to Fairmount Park and Logan Circle in 2019: Free, outdoor performances by the renowned Trisha Brown Dance Company!

 Fairmount Park Conservancy is pleased to announce that it is the recipient of a $300,000 grant from The Pew Center for Arts & Heritage, to bring the works of the Trisha Brown Dance Company (TBDC) to Philadelphia in a series of site-responsive, outdoor performances in 2019 called In Motion, In Place: Trisha Brown Dance Company in Fairmount Park.

-The free, public performances will present three of Brown’s works—Foray Forêt at the Horticulture Center, Raft Piece at Concourse Lake, and Roof Piece along the rooftops that surround Logan Circle—with the goal of engaging diverse viewers, perhaps offering the opportunity to attend a dance performance for the first time, and extending an invitation to experience Fairmount Park in an entirely new way.
+The free, public performances will present three of Brown’s works—Foray Forêt at Mount Pleasant Mansion, Raft Piece at the Discovery Center, and Roof Piece along the rooftops that surround Logan Circle—with the goal of engaging diverse viewers, perhaps offering the opportunity to attend a dance performance for the first time, and extending an invitation to experience Fairmount Park in an entirely new way.

 Photos courtesy of the Trisha Brown Dance Company.